peterczegledy/Python_TUI/cmd_window/readme.md

 ```

 ```
-id: The id of the button.
+-id: The id of the button.
-text: The text of the button.
+-text: The text of the button.
-command: The function that should be called when pressed
+-command: The function that should be called when pressed
-posx: The x position of the button.
+-posx: The x position of the button.
-posy: The y position of the button.
+-posy: The y position of the button.
 ```
 ### Textbox
 An input field that allows the user to enter text.
 It can also be a password field, where the entered characters are hidden.
 The value can be retrieved and used within the program.